 While fluctuations in the inflammatory process are clearly necessary to maintain a stable homeostatic existence, many individuals are afflicted by “silent” inflammation, or a chronic low-level response that doesn’t present with any of the classic symptoms.
 Rather, persistent low-level inflammation caused by diet and lifestyle, quietly deteriorates the heart, brain and immune system manifesting in chronic disease.

 NSAID: Non-Steroidal Anti Inflammatory Drug

 NSAIDs work by altering the inflammation response to decrease pain and swelling.
-Though previously thought to be “benign” medications, new studies have revealed that these meds may be perpetuating the destructive cycle of dysfunctional biological response:
+Though previously thought to be “benign” medications, new studies have revealed that these meds may be perpetuating the destructive cycle of dysfunctional biological response.
+Consider the following: